 For meeting apps, test the same output device inside the app as well.
 A system-level speaker can work while an app is still set to a disconnected headset.

 Put the headphones on at low volume, play left, play right, then both.
+Then try the frequency sweep gently.
 If the channels are reversed, check the orientation or the device balance setting.

 Why can't I hear the speaker test?